maingauchegames/maingauche.games/content/devlog/20220809-stereo-boy-launch/index.md

 draft: false
 tags:
 - stereoboy
-summary: In which we launch a video game
+description: In which we launch a video game
 ---

 We launched our first commercial title today!
 It’s called *[Stereo Boy](https://stereoboygame.com)*.